- / News

 Celebrate Pride in Oslo

-This weekend kicks off Oslo Pride, and Oslopolitan gives you the details on how you can participate 🏳️🌈
+It's pride month, and of course we celebrate Oslo Pride!
+Oslopolitan gives you the details on how you can participate 🏳️🌈

 Photo by: VisitOSLO/Didrick Stenersen

-Oslo Pride begins on June 18, and will end with a digital pride parade on Saturday June 26.
+Oslo Pride begins on June 18, and will end with the infamous pride parade on Saturday, June 25.

 Oslo Pride is the largest Pride Festival in Norway and is part of an international movement where we celebrate diversity and marks the skewed struggle for rights.